ShilohAntonyJohn/shilohnova/README.md

 Navigate to folder and run ./build_script.sh

+For styling:

-run npm run dev for css styling
+run $npm run dev